Advanced Wilderness First Aid, American RedCross Lifeguarding, NAUI Openwater SCUBA

 Red Cross Lifeguard Training

 This section of the course will cover CPR, First Aid and lifeguard techniques – such as rescues, back-boarding and general safety procedures.
-The training is a mix of pool- and classroom-time.
-Students will be tested both in the pool and using Red Cross guidelines before receiving their certification.
+The training is a mix of theory and practice.
+Students will be tested using Red Cross guidelines before receiving their certification.

 Advanced Wilderness First Aid